-A ACCOMMODATION, FACILITIES AND SERVICES

-Pa art 3 - Accommodatio n units: Nature of ownership or tenure
+Ρ Part 3 - Accommodation units: Nature of ownership or tenure

-3.1 Resident Freehold (owner resident)

-wnership or tenure of the units in the village Lease (non-owner resident)
+3.1 Resident ownership or tenure of the units in the village is: Freehold (owner resident)

+Lease (non-owner resident)

-is • Licence (non- owner resident t)
+Licence (non- owner resident )

-□ Share in com pany title entity (non-owner resident)
+□ Share in company title entity (non-owner resident)

-□ Unit in unit trust (non-owner resident)
+🗌 Unit in unit tru ust (non-owner resident)

 🗌 Rental (non-o wner resident)

 □ Other

-Α ccommodation types
+A ccommodation types

-a .2 Number of units by ccommodation type nd tenure There are 113 independent living units in the village comprising 113 units in a multi-story building with 4 levels. omprising 113
+a 2 Number of units by ccommodation type nd tenure There are 113 inc units in a multi-st g units in the village co ith 4 levels. omprising 113

 Accommodation unit Freehold Leasehold Licence Other

 Independent living units

 - Studio

 - One bedroom

 - Two bedroom 77

 - Three bedroom 36

 Serviced units

 - Studio

 - One bedroom

 - Two bedroom

 - Three bedroom

 Other

 Total number of units 113

-ccess and design
+Δ ccess and design

-3 What disability ccess and design \Box Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in \Box all \Box some units
+- □ Level access from the street into and between all areas of the unit

-features do the units and the village contain? (i.e. no external or internal steps or stairs) in \Box all \Box some units
+3 What disability ccess and design (i.e. no external or internal steps or stairs) in $\Box$ all $\Box$ some units

-\boxtimes Alternatively, a ramp, elevator or lift allows entry into \boxtimes all \square some units
+features do the units and the village contain? $\boxtimes$ Alternatively, a ramp, elevator or lift allows entry into $\boxtimes$ all $\square$ some units

-\boxtimes Step-free (hobless) shower in \boxtimes all \square some units
+Step-free (hob less) shower in $\mathbb{N} \boxtimes$ all $\square$ some units

-\Box Width of doorways allow for wheelchair access in \Box all \Box some units
+U Width of doorw vays allow for w /heelchair access in □ ] all □ some units

-\Box Toilet is accessible in a wheelchair in \Box all \Box some units
+$\Box$ Toilet is accessible in a wheelchair in $\Box$ all $\Box$ some units

-Other key features in the units or village that cater for people with disability or assist residents to age in place Allowance for future installation of handrails to bathrooms Large format light and power switches More generous spatial dimensions to assist those with restricted mobility None

-Part 4 - Parking for resi dents and visitors

-4.1 What car parking in the village is available for residents?
-All / Some/[unit type] units with own garage or carport attached or adjacent to the unit All / Some [unit type] units with own garage or carport separate from the unit All / Some [unit type] units with own car park space adjacent to the unit

-All units with own car park space separate from the unit General car parking for residents in the village

-Other parking e.g. caravan or boat

-units with no car parking for residents

-No car parking for residents in the village

-Restrictions on resident's car parking include:

-Only one car may be parked in each car space; and Residents must not wash, grease, oil, service or repair any car in or about the car park.

-4.2 Is parking in the village available for visitors? ⊠ Yes □ No

-If yes, parking

-restrictions include

-Part 5 - Planning and de evelopment

-5.1 Is construction or development of the village complete?
-Year village construction started 2018 Fully developed / completed Partially developed / completed

-Construction yet to commence

-5.2 Construction,

-development

-applications and

-development

-approvalsProvide details

-development

-the PlanningProvide details and

-timeframe of

-development or

-proposed development,We have ob

-othe Development
+☑ Other key features in the units or village that cater for people with disability or assist residents to age in place Allowance for future installation of handrails to bathrooms Large format light and power switches More generous spatial dimensions to assist those with restricted mobility Part 4 - Parking for resi dents and visitors 4.1 What car parking in the village is All / Some/[unit type] units with own garage or carport attached or adjacent to the unit available for residents?
+All / Some [unit type] units with own garage or carport separate from the unit All / Some [unit type] units with own car park space adjacent to the unit $\boxtimes$ All units with own car park space separate from the unit General car parking for residents in the village Other parking e.g. caravan or boat □ units with no car parking for residents No car parking for residents in the village Restrictions on resident's car parking include: Only one car may be parked in each car space; and Residents must not wash, grease, oil, service or repair any car in or about the car park.
+4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include Part 5 - Planning and de levelopment 5.1 Is construction or Year village construction started 2018 development of the village complete?
+S Fully developed / completed Partially developed / completed Construction yet to commence 5.2 Construction, development applications and Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 development approvals approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+We have obtained the following development approvals: